 For adventure lovers from around the world, trekking in the Himalayas is a favourite bucket-list item.
 Sadly, such trips have turned deadly in the past due to ill-preparedness and recklessness when trekkers have died of altitude sickness.
 Altitude sickness strikes you if you are ill-prepared, and it doesn’t matter if you are trekking on your own or have booked a trekking package with a tour operator.

 We’ve all heard of altitude sickness—but how often does it turn deadly?
 Here’s what everyone is travelling to high elevations to know.

 What is altitude sickness?
 Rapid Ascend

 Altitude sickness is also known as acute mountain sickness (AMS).
-People ascend rapidly without giving their body enough time to get used to the reduced amount of oxygen in the higher elevation.
-Our bodies are equipped differently to adjust to make this adjustment, but it takes more time for some than others.
-Mild signs and symptoms of AMS are a headache, nausea; fortunately, for most sensible people going to high altitude in a controlled ascent, this is as bad as it gets.
+People ascend rapidly without giving their bodies enough time to get used to the reduced amount of oxygen in the higher elevation.
+Our bodies are equipped differently to adjust to make this adjustment, but it takes more time than others.
+AMS’s mild signs and symptoms are a headache and nausea; fortunately, for most sensible people going to high altitude in a controlled ascent, this is as bad as it gets.
 It will progress further if a person keeps going to a higher elevation.
-It can lead to dizziness, difficulty in breathing even while resting, vomiting, ataxia, fluid accumulating in the lungs (HAPE), and swelling around the brain (HACE) – all of which can be fatal if not treated as soon as possible.
+It can lead to dizziness, difficulty breathing even while resting, vomiting, ataxia, fluid accumulating in the lungs (HAPE), and swelling around the brain (HACE) – all of which can be fatal if not treated as soon as possible.

 Young, fit people—are at higher risk.